 - the UAV UE deactivates the AS layer or ceases to transmit any data when entering an area corresponding to the NTZ

-NOTE: it is assumed that if the UE can receive DL data, the UE cannot perform any actions that require any transmission while in the area corresponding to an NTZ.
+NOTE 2: in scenarios in which the UE can receive DL data, the UE cannot perform any actions that require any transmission while in the area corresponding to an NTZ.

-Editor’s Note: whether the UE is allowed to receive DL data in an area corresponding to and NTZ is FFS
+NOTE 3: in scenarios in which the UE is not allowed, based on regulations, to receive DL data, the network needs to ensure that no DL data is transmitted to the UAV UE, and the UAV UE may de-activate the AS.

 - the UAV UE may perform a registration update before entering the NTZ with an indication that the UAV UE is about to enter an NTZ, so that the network considers the UAV UE unreachable but registered, similarly to the mechanisms adopted in previous releases for high latency communication behavior.
 The UAV UE does so based on the NTZ information it receives as described below.
 The UAV UE would then performs re-registration when exiting the NTZ.
 This enables the network to know the exact status of the UAV UE.

 - for connected mode UAV UEs, it is expected that the network is configured to know which cells correspond to an NTZ and the RAN will attempt to avoid handing over a UAV UE to a cell corresponding to an NTZ.
 However, in some scenarios the only suitable cell for an handover may be a cell impacted by an NTZ (location and frequency bands), and the UE behavior described below must apply.
 Optimizations in the case of connected mode handover to minimize loss of connectivity and ensure the respect of NTZs need to be discussed further with RAN WGs.